GLOBAL ENTRY – HOw to Travel as A Trusted Traveller

 We deplaned at our destination (Miami) and instead of following most of our fellow passengers to join an already horrifically lengthy queue in the immigration hall – we followed the signs for Global Entry where there was no line at all!

-At Miami International Airport (MIA) we approached one of the Global Entry kiosks.
+At Miami International Airport (MIA) we approached one of the GE kiosks.

 At the kiosk, I expected to have my passport and fingerprints scanned but due to brand new technology just installed, we just had our faces scanned automatically instead.
 The machine approved my image and immediately issued a paper receipt for me to hand to the immigration officer, who waved us through and wished us a nice day.